EnergySystemsModellingLab/MUSE_OS/docs/installation.rst

 Although not strictly necessary, **creating a virtual environment is highly recommended** regardless of how you installed Python.
 It will isolate users and developers from changes occurring on their operating system, and from conflicts between python packages and it ensures reproducibility from day to day.

-Using ``pipx`` ensures that putting each application it installs in its own virtual environment and running it under the hood.
+Using ``pipx`` ensures that each application it installs has its own virtual environment, running it under the hood.
 However, you can explicitly create and manage the virtual environment if you prefer.

 Creating a ``conda`` virtual environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^